nabinno/dojo/datacamp/introduction_to_databricks.md

 # 4. Databricks for Large-scale Applications and Machine Learning
 ## Lakehouse benefits to ML
 ```
+[x]Access to a scalable and performant compute engine: This is a core benefit of Databricks.
+The platform provides a scalable and high-performance computing environment, which is essential for handling large datasets and complex machine learning models.
+[x]Support for all the open source libraries and frameworks your team needs: Databricks is known for its extensive support of open-source libraries and frameworks.
+It integrates well with popular machine learning and data processing frameworks, making it a flexible choice for teams used to working with a variety of tools.
+[ ]Create and tune models for you with a drag-and-drop UI: While Databricks provides an interactive workspace and supports various tools for machine learning, it doesn't create and tune models automatically through a drag-and-drop UI.
+It's more about providing the environment and tools for data scientists to build, tune, and deploy models rather than doing it automatically.
+[x]Allow your team to collaborate with data engineers and data analysts: This is another significant benefit of Databricks.
+Its collaborative environment is designed to bridge the gap between data engineers, data scientists, and analysts, facilitating seamless collaboration and integration of workflows.
+[ ]Automatically deploy your model anywhere you need it to go: Databricks streamlines the deployment process, but it doesn't fully automate deployment to any destination.
+It provides tools and integrations to facilitate deployment, but this typically requires some configuration and management from the team.
 ```

 ## MLOps tasks in Databricks